3gpp-chatbox/backend/processed_data/registration_analysis.md

   "to_element": "AMF",
   "from_state": "5GMM-NULL",
   "to_state": "5GMM-REGISTERING",
-  "trigger": "UE powers on and attempts to register with the network.", "condition": "UE must be within the coverage area of a 5G network.", "timing": "Initial step of the registration procedure."
+  "trigger": "UE powers on and attempts to access the network.", "condition": "UE must be within coverage area.", "timing": "Initial step of the registration procedure."
 }